*Sleepyti.me is paid a commission for products purchased through our links. See our Disclosure for more information.

 As it’s generally firmer than similar alternatives, latex hybrid beds are better for people with neck or back problems.
 While they are firm, they do relieve the pressure points, which in turn relaxes the muscles and leads to a more pleasant night’s sleep.

 That doesn’t mean you should think of them as the cure for all your problems.
-However, if you have neck or back problems, a great mattress and pillow combination can relieve the pain.
+However, if you have back or neck pain problems, a great mattress and pillow combination can relieve the pain.

 - Best for People with Allergies